A theory of locally impenetrable elastic tubes: 3D twisted solutions

-Other field quantities for the standard Kirchhoff rod solution and the present theory are shown in \ref{fig:rod_2}.
-The bending strains are shown in Fig. \ref{fig:rod_u1}, \ref{fig:rod_u2}, and \ref{fig:rod_u3}.
-It is clear that the difference in the Kirchhoff rod solution and the present theory is appreciable even in the inactive regions of the rod.
+Other field quantities for the standard Kirchhoff rod solution and the present theory are shown in Fig.~\ref{fig:rod_2}.
+The bending strains are shown in Figs.~\ref{fig:rod_u1}, \ref{fig:rod_u2}, and \ref{fig:rod_u3}.
+It is clear that the difference between the Kirchhoff rod solution and the present theory is appreciable even in the inactive regions of the rod.
 The twisting strains $u_3$ remain identical to the Kirchhoff rod solution.
-This is particularly due to the conservation law \eqref{eq:twist_conservation} which remains unaffected by the impenetrability constraint.
-The directors components of the internal force and moment are shown in Fig. \ref{fig:rod_n1} to \ref{fig:rod_m3}.
-There are significant difference in all these functions both in and outside of the active region, except for $m_3$, which is identical to the Kirchhoff solution for the same reason as for $u_3$.
+This is particularly due to the integral \eqref{eq:twist_conservation}, which remains unaffected by the impenetrability constraint.
+The director components of the internal force and moment are shown in Figs.~\ref{fig:rod_n1} to \ref{fig:rod_m3}.
+There are significant differences in all these functions both in and outside of the active region, except for $m_3$, which is identical to the Kirchhoff solution for the same reason as for $u_3$.